GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/functions/adding-a-link-to-a-gif-in-an-email.md

 ### Adding a Link to a GIF in an Email

-Yes, it’s possible to add a link to a GIF in an email for branching widgets, embeds, video collection campaigns, or off-site messages.
+Yes, it’s possible to add a link to a GIF in an email for branching widgets, embeds, or off-site messages.

 1. Go to your project.